kusumi/makefs/README.md

 ## Note

-+ Build confirmed on Fedora, Ubuntu, and Cygwin.
++ Build confirmed on Fedora, Ubuntu, Cygwin on x86_64.

     + No \*.so dependencies, only libc required.